sdegutis/90s.dev/site/public/about/pricing.md

 # Pricing

-All functionality can be used for free, with limitations.
+All functionality can be used for free.

+Pro accounts have increased file limits.

 |                 |   Free   |   Pro    |
 | --------------- | :------: | :------: |